hsk86/crunch_the_spire/README.md

-# crunch_the_spire
+# Slay the Spire Parser and Cloud Sender
-Analysis of Slay the Spire logs
+Parse and send Slay the Spire logs to the cloud

+#